usnistgov/ns3-mxr/README.md

 By following these steps, you can generate and prepare the scenarios needed to reproduce the results presented in the paper.

 # RFH App
 This repository includes 11 RFH Apps.
-The first seven (from 1 to 7) correspond to the RFH app discussed in LINKTOCREATE.
+The first seven (from 1 to 7) correspond to the RFH app discussed in [this paper](https://ieeexplore.ieee.org/document/10460522).
 This paper introduced a CDF distribution to model the traffic observed during measurement campaigns for various use-cases.
-The remaining four RFH apps simulate higher data rate traffic, such as those used in our paper to represent 4K and 8K traffic, in addition to two apps for 22 Mbps and 220 Mbps data rates.
+The remaining four RFH apps simulate higher data rate traffic, such as those used in our paper to represent 4K and 8K traffic, in addition to two apps for 22 Mb/s and 220 Mb/s data rates.

 # Usage
 To start the simulation, execute the following command: